Nubebuster/bungee-redis-communication/README.md

 ```
 ### Redis

-#### Publish a string to all servers on network, including Bungeecord server
+#### Publish a payload (String) from any server to all servers on network, including Bungeecord proxy

 ```java
 core.publish(String message)
 ```

 #### Listen for messages
+You can add any information you want in the messages.
+You could for example have game servers advertise available game slots to the lobby or proxy.
+Or you could apply votifier to all back-end servers by installing Votifier on the bungeecord server and broadcasting a message from the bungeecord to all back-end servers.

 ```java
 // Spigot